RedisInsight/Tutorials/src/redis_stack/working_with_bloom_filter.md

 RedisBloom is developed by Redis Inc., and adds probabilistic data structures, including a Bloom filter, to Redis.
 To install RedisBloom on top of an existing Redis, download and run [Redis Stack](https://redis.io/docs/stack/get-started/install/), which includes RedisBloom and other capabilities.
 Also check out [RedisBloom commands](https://redis.io/commands/?group=bf).

 A Bloom filter is a probabilistic data structure that enables you to check if an element is present in a set using a very small memory space of a fixed size.
-When it responds that an element is not present in a set (a negative answer), you can be sure that indeed is the case.
-However, false-positive matches are possible.
+It can guarantee the absence of an element from a set by giving a Boolean response about its presence.
+So, when it responds that an element is not present in a set ('false`), you can be sure that indeed is the case.
+However, false positive matches are possible.
+Controllable tradeoffs between accuracy and memory consumption from a Bloom filter are possible via the `error_rate` argument of the `BF.RESERVE` command.

 If you receive unhelpful queries from the clients to the database because no keys are matched in Redis, you can use a Bloom filter to filter such queries.